Concussions and Closed-Head Trauma Caused by Traffic Collisions

 Sadly, surviving a bad car crash can sometimes mean a lifetime of pain and discomfort.
 While many people are hurt in road accidents, a fair percentage of those injured recover fully to go on and live long, full lives.
 However, some unlucky individuals can receive serious head, neck and back injuries, the effects of which can stay with the victim for months or years to come.
 For a portion of those car accident victims, they may even face a lifetime of chronic pain and physical dysfunction requiring frequent medical visits and sometimes continuous nursing care.

-As Maryland personal injury attorneys, the legal professionals at the law offices of Lebowitz & Mzhen, LLC, know how quickly a simple error on one driver’s part can translate into a serious auto collision that can affect one or more people for the rest of their lives.
+As Maryland personal injury attorneys, the legal professionals at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, know how quickly a simple error on one driver’s part can translate into a serious auto collision that can affect one or more people for the rest of their lives.
 Not only the victims, but their families as well can suffer because of the thoughtless or negligent actions of just one person.

 There is no lack of data showing the number of brain and spinal cord injuries due to car, truck and motorcycle wrecks.
 Whether caused by a distracted individual, inexperienced younger motorist, drunk driver, or impatient person behind the wheel, the results can often be just as bad depending on the circumstances of the crash.
 In many cases, serious head trauma or spinal cord injury can send a person into the hospital for weeks or months.